bbauska/JS-InterviewQuestions-JS/README.md

 <h3>132: What is alert and confirm box in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-a) Alert and confirm both are pop ups in JavaScript and take the focus of the user from the current page to pop ups<br>
+<p>a) Alert and confirm both are pop ups in JavaScript and take the focus of
+the user from the current page to pop ups<br>
 b) Alert provides the user with “ok” button whereas confirm provides with “ok” and “cancel” button where user can select any one of the options<br>